jsmall16/Small-Python-Portfolio/TidyData-Project/README.md

 - Which gender won the most gold medals in athletics?
 - How does the overall medal distribution break down by type?

-This analysis follows the Tidy Data Principles by restructuring the dataset into a more usable format, making it easier for aggregation, visualization, and further analysis.
+---

 ## Dataset Description

-📌 Source: OlympicsGoNUTS 2008 Dataset
+Source: OlympicsGoNUTS 2008 Dataset
+- The dataset comes from Olympics Go NUTS, a project by the European Data Journalism Network (EDJNet), which maps Olympic medal counts to European regions using official Olympic data.
+It provides insights into how different regions performed in the 2008 Olympics, focusing on medal distribution across various sports and demographics.
-The dataset contains 1,875 Olympic medalists across 70 different sports in the 2008 Olympics.
+- The dataset contains 1,875 Olympic medalists across 70 different sports in the 2008 Olympics.
-******Insert description about where the data comes from ******

 ---
+## Applying Tidy Data Principles

+This analysis follows **Tidy Data Principles** to ensure efficient aggregation, visualization, and further analysis.
+According to Hadley Wickham, a dataset is tidy when:
+1. Each variable has its own column
+2. Each observation is a separate row
+3. Each cell contains a single value

 ## Pre-Processing Steps:
+To remain in accordance with tidy data principles, I:
 - Converted wide format data (sports as columns) to tidy long format
 - Extracted gender and sport into separate columns
 - Removed NaN values and checked for duplicates